OpenNews/datainstitute-website/homepage.md

     <h2>Code of Conduct</h2>

     <h3>1.
 Purpose</h3>
-        <p>The Center for Journalism & Democracy, Ida B. Wells Society and ProPublica believe the Data Institute should be truly open for everyone.
+        <p>The Center for Journalism & Democracy and Ida B. Wells Society believe the Data Institute should be truly open for everyone.
 As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, disability, ethnicity or religion.</p>
         <p>This code of conduct outlines our expectations for participant behavior as well as the consequences for unacceptable behavior.</p>
         <p>We expect all of our instructors and students to help us create a safe and positive workshop for everyone.</p>